d630/dacti/README.md

 ### TODO

 All is work in progress.
-See file [TODO](../master/doc/TODO), which comes along with this programm.
+See file [TODO](../master/doc/TODO), which comes along with this programme.

 ### Credits